samergul/EmployeeMangementSystem/On-the-evils-of-Visual-Studio-based-deployments.md

     * if DLLs are still in the GAC while packaging, unexpected results may occur
 * Before adding or removing references to assemblies
     * playing with NuGet packages or with the Add Reference... dialog with DLLs still in the GAC can lead to issues
+* Before attempting to debug some code
+    * You will only be able to attach your debugger as long as the code currently in the GAC matches exactly what your have in Visual Studio.
+As soon as you build anything in Visual Studio, there is very little chance you will be able to attach again: you will need to retract, rebuild and redeploy.